-At No Kid Hungry, we say that $1 can provide up 10 meals for kids in need.
-Our donors often ask: How is this possible?
+At No Kid Hungry, we say that $1 can help provide 10 meals for kids.
+Our donors sometimes ask: How is this possible?

-When we carefully invest donor dollars in these programs, they can reach a lot more kids.
-And we constantly evaluate our strategic investments to ensure we’re maximizing our supporters’ gifts.
-We’ve been monitoring and analyzing data for these programs for more than a decade, so we know that your support can provide up to 10 meals for every $1 spent.
+When we carefully invest donor dollars in this work, schools and communities can feed a lot more kids.
+We’ve been monitoring and analyzing data for these programs for more than a decade, so we know that your support can help provide 10 meals for every $1 spent.

-Here are a few examples of how we’re helping right now:
+Here are a few examples of what our help looks like today: